Authentication Web

 1. Send a request for DKIM to Product Support (you can use this form).

-2. Product Support has a DKIM record generated, which is sent to you.
+2. Product Support generates a DKIM record, which is sent to you.

 3. Add the DKIM record to your DNS record.